-The rule changes are designed to create greater consistency in the licenses available to marihuana businesses and to create cohesion between license issuance for medical and adult-use marihuana businesses.
+The rules are designed to create greater consistency in the licenses available to marihuana businesses and to create cohesion between license issuance for medical and adult-use marihuana businesses.
 These decisions are made daily by agency licensing staff.
-The rule changes are also intended to create clear and consistent operational standards for marihuana businesses.
-These rule changes are also intended to create new license types under MRTMA to assist the industry in growing, provide greater opportunity for small businesses, and provide greater opportunity for education and research at academic institutions.
+The rules are also intended to create clear and consistent operational standards for marihuana businesses.